dimitriwauters/PANDI/README.md

 # ABCD

----

-ABCD is a ***packing detection*** solution build on top of PANDA (https://github.com/panda-re/panda), a platform for Architecture-Neutral Dynamic Analysis.
+ABCD is a ***packing detection*** solution built on top of PANDA (https://github.com/panda-re/panda), a platform for Architecture-Neutral Dynamic Analysis.
 TODO
 ABCD is currently developed at UCLouvain (Belgium) and is available under [TODO] license.